Junior Eurovision Song Contest 2021: Contest overview

 The event took place on 19 December 2021 at 16:00 CET.
 Nineteen countries participated, with the running order published on 13 December 2021.
 All the countries competing were eligible to vote with the jury vote, as well as participating and non-participating countries under an aggregated international online vote, eligible to vote.
 Armenia won with 224 points, also winning the online vote.
 Poland came second with 218 points, with France (who won the jury vote), Georgia, and Azerbaijan completing the top five.
 Spain, Bulgaria, Germany, Ireland, and the Netherlands occupied the bottom five positions.

 The opening of the show featured the traditional flag parade, accompanied by French DJ duo Ofenbach performing a medley of their discography.
 During the interval, Valentina performed a Christmas version of her winning song "J'imagine".
 All participants then joined on stage for a rendition of the common song, "Imagine".
-Barbara Pravi closed the interval with a performance of her song "Voilà", with which she represented France in the Eurovision Song Contest 2021.
+Barbara Pravi closed the interval with "Voilà", her entry for in the Eurovision Song Contest 2021.